wood flooring advice

 Electric systems take-up less space and tend to be easier, quicker and cheeper to fit.
 They work well in small rooms or awkward spaces although cost much more to run and are not recommended for large areas due to the lower heat output and high running costs.

-Although installation of timber flooring is potentially a simple process, we always recommend using a professional floor fitter, as in our experience, the skill and expertise of a professional will pay-off in the long run due to correct due-diligence prior to installation, followed by fitting adequate materials and using tested methods.
+Although the installation of timber flooring is potentially a simple process, we always recommend using a professional floor fitter.
+In our experience, the skill and expertise of a professional will pay-off in the long run due to correct due-diligence prior to installation, and the use of adequate materials and tested methods during installation.

 For an in-depth Floor Installation Guide click here.